Interpretable Sparse Proximate Factors for Large Dimensions: Introduction

 Sparse loadings have already been employed to reduce the composition of factors and to make latent factors more interpretable.
-Most work formulates the estimation of sparse loadings as a regularized optimization problem to estimate principal components with a soft thresholding term, such as an $\ell_1$ penalty term or an elastic net penalty term \citep{zou2006sparse,mairal2010online,bai2008forecasting,bai2016efficient}.\footnote{\citep{choi2010penalized, lan2014sparse,kawano2015sparse1} estimate the sparse loadings by minimizing the sum of the negative log-likelihood of the data with a soft thresholding term.} An alternative approach is to take a Bayesian perspective and specify sparse priors for factor loadings and use Bayesian updating to obtain posteriors for sparse loadings \citep{lucas2006sparse,bhattacharya2011sparse,kaufmann2013bayesian,pati2014posterior}.
+Most work formulates the estimation of sparse loadings as a regularized optimization problem to estimate principal components with a soft thresholding term, such as an $\ell_1$ penalty term or an elastic net penalty term \citep{zou2006sparse,mairal2010online,bai2008forecasting,bai2016efficient}.\footnote{\cite{choi2010penalized, lan2014sparse} and \cite{kawano2015sparse1} estimate the sparse loadings by minimizing the sum of the negative log-likelihood of the data with a soft thresholding term.} An alternative approach is to take a Bayesian perspective and specify sparse priors for factor loadings and use Bayesian updating to obtain posteriors for sparse loadings \citep{lucas2006sparse,bhattacharya2011sparse,kaufmann2013bayesian,pati2014posterior}.
 All these approaches assume that loadings are sparse in the population model, which allows these approaches to develop an asymptotic inferential theory.
 Nevertheless, the assumption of sparse population loadings may not be satisfied in many datasets.
 For example, the exposure to a market factor is universal and non-sparse in equity data.
-It is important to understand that this line of work typically does not distinguish between factor weights and loadings, i.e. it uses the shrinked loadings for factors weights and exposure.
-In contrast we only estimate sparse factor weights, but non-sparse loadings.
+It is important to understand that this line of work typically does not distinguish between factor weights and loadings, i.e. it uses the shrunk loadings for factors weights and exposure.
+In contrast, we only estimate sparse factor weights, but non-sparse loadings.
 Additionally, we do not assume that the population factor weights are sparse.
-Of course, it is possible to adjust the sparse PCA method to make this important distinction between factor weights and loadings, i.e. loadings are obtained from a second stage regression.
-However, in contrast to our approach there is no statistical theory explaining and justifying this approach in the same general setup that we are using.
-Furthermore, lasso-type estimators have the well-known shortcoming that they create biased estimates by the way how they are shrinking large elements and a similar non-optimal shrinking happens in our case.
-It turns out that even the modified sparse PCA performs worse than our method in simulations and empirical applications.
+It is possible to adjust the sparse PCA method to make this important distinction between factor weights and loadings, i.e. loadings are obtained from a second stage regression.
+However, in contrast to our approach, there is no statistical theory explaining and justifying this adjusted sparse PCA approach in the same general setup that we are using.
+Furthermore, lasso-type estimators have the well-known shortcoming that they create biased estimates by the way how they are shrinking large elements and a similar non-optimal shrinking happens for sparse PCA.
+It turns out that sparse PCA performs substantially worse than our method in simulations and empirical applications.\footnote{Another method to increase the understandability and interpretability of factors is to associate latent factors or factor loadings with observed variables.
+Some latent factors can be approximated well by observed economic factors, such as Fama-French factors for equity data \citep{fama1992cross} or level, slope, and curvature factors for bond data \citep{diebold2006forecasting}. \cite{fan2016robust} propose robust factor models to exploit the explanatory power of observed proxies on latent factors.
+Another approach is to model how the factor loadings relate to observable variables. \cite{connor2007semiparametric}, \cite{connor2012efficient}, and \cite{fan2016projected} at least partially employ subject-specific covariates to explain factor loadings, such as market capitalization, price-earning ratios, and other firm characteristics.
+However, in order to explain latent factors by observed variables, it is necessary to include all the relevant variables, some of which might not be known.
+Our sparse proximate factors can provide discipline on which assets and covariates to focus on. }